 But like any family, there’s envy involved.
 Envy.

+Some Danes feel that oil should have been Danish oil.
 During a meeting to divide up the waters between the two countries in 1963, the Danish negotiator Per Haakerup was photographed with a glass of whisky in his hand.

 Image mashup copyright Kay Xander Mellish 2023